 Cope literally walked away from the tragedy, and lived to the ripe old age of 84, rarely speaking of his brush with death, not even to his family.

-Born at Redfern in 1869, the youngest of eight children, Herbert’s parents William and Jane died in 1880 and 1881 respectively and he was reared by his oldest sister Annie from the age of 12.
-His brother Sidney ran a Newton butcher shop in 1882, later relocating the business to the Illawarra.
+Born at Redfern in 1869, the youngest of eight children, Herbert’s parents William and Jane died in 1880 and 1881 respectively and he was raised by his oldest sister Annie from the age of 12.

-Sidney and another brother David opened a Bulli butcher shop during the early 1880s and young Herbert gained work in the Bulli Colliery living with his family in Russell Street Woonona.
+Sidney and another brother David opened the butcher shop, and young Herbert gained work in the Bulli Colliery, living with his family in Russell Street Woonona.